portellam/deploy-VFIO/README.md

   - Implementation is known as [zram-swap](#zram-swap).

 5. **Virtual Audio Capture**
-  - Setup a virtual audio driver for Windows that provides a discrete aAudio device.
+  - Setup a virtual audio driver for Windows that provides a discrete audio device.
   - Implementation is known as [Scream](#scream).

 6. **Virtual Video Capture**